ePages-de/epages-docs/beyond-docs/postman.md

 1. Navigate to [Postman Collection](https://developer.epages.com/beyond-docs/#postman_collection) in the sidebar of the Beyond documentation.
 2. Select **Download the Beyond API Postman collection**.
 3. A new browser tab opens representing a JSON file.
-Save the file on your device.
+Copy the URL.
 4. Open the Postman REST client.
-5. Select **Import**, then **Choose files**, and select the JSON file you've saved on your device.
+5. Select **Import**, then **Import From Link**, and paste the URL.
 As a result, you will find the Beyond REST API resources under *Collections* in the sidebar of Postman.

 ### Example API flow